deepskies/DomainAdaptiveMVEforLensModeling/.github/README.md

 <p align="justify">
-This project combines Domain Adaptation (DA) with neural network (NN) Uncertainty Quantification (UQ) in the context of strong gravitational lens parameter prediction.
+This project combines Domain Adaptation (DA) with neural network Uncertainty Quantification (UQ) in the context of strong gravitational lens parameter prediction.
 We hope that this work helps take a step towards more accurate applications of deep learning models to real observed datasets, especially when the latter have limited labels.
 We predict the Einstein radius $\theta_\mathrm{E}$ from simulated multi-band images of strong gravitational lenses.
 Generally, to our knowledge, this is the first work in which domain adaptation and uncertainty quantification are combined, including for regression on an astrophysics dataset.
 </p>

 &nbsp;